 John Kelly replaces Reince Priebus as White House chief of staff

-President Trump announced Friday he is naming Homeland Security Secretary John Kelly as his new White House chief of staff, ousting Reince Priebus.
+“It has been one of the greatest honors of my life to serve this president and our country,” Priebus said in a statement.
+“I want to thank the president for giving me this very special opportunity.
+I will continue to serve as a strong supporter of the president's agenda and policies.”

+He added, “I can't think of a better person than Gen. John Kelly to succeed me and I wish him God's blessings and great success.”

-The president made the announcement on Twitter.
+Trump made the announcement publicly on Twitter late Friday afternoon.

 "I am pleased to inform you that I have just named General/Secretary John F Kelly as White House Chief of Staff.
 He is a Great American ... and a Great Leader.
 John has also done a spectacular job at Homeland Security.
 He has been a true star of my Administration," he tweeted.